 Thousands of Hours Dedicated to Fighting for the Rights of New Jersey Immigrants

-The program is directed by Professor Lori A. Nessel and staffed by Associate Clinical Professor Glykeria Teji, Managing Attorney Susan G. Roy and Practitioner in Residence Kimberly Medina, Immigration Detention Fellows Corinna Goodman, Patricia Laureano and Paulina Leyva Hernandez, and Paralegals Valeria Barcia and Brenda Araniva.
+The program is directed by Professor Lori A. Nessel and staffed by Associate Clinical Professor Glykeria Teji, Managing Attorney Susan G. Roy and Practitioner in Residence Kimberly Medina, Immigration Detention Fellows Patricia Laureano and Paulina Leyva Hernandez, and Paralegals Valeria Barcia and Brenda Araniva.
 Current Seton Hall Law students who are interested in volunteering with the program should contact Glykeria Teji.

 Professor of Law